 Parallax, Inc. has become the exclusive licensee of Grand Idea Studio’s Emic 2 Text-to-Speech Module, a multi-language voice synthesizer that converts a stream of digital text into natural sounding speech output.
 Emic 2 is the highly anticipated follow-up to Grand Idea Studio’s original Emic module released in 2003.
 Parallax will handle all manufacturing, distribution, sales, and support of Emic 2.

-Joe Grand of Grand Idea Studio will be hosting the Make It Challenge at the Freescale Technology Forum Americas 2011.
-This 36-hour design contest challenges participants to create a unique project based on Freescale’s Mechatronics Robot platform or Tower System modules.
+Joe Grand of Grand Idea Studio will be hosting the Make It Challenge at the Freescale Technology Forum Americas 2012.
+This design contest challenges participants to create and race an autonomous line-following vehicle using the Freescale Cup car chassis.

 Joe Grand will be participating as a guest judge in the United States Military Academy at West Point’s Projects Day for the Department of Electrical Engineering and Computer Science (EECS) to be held on May 3, 2012.
 The purpose of the EECS Projects Day is for senior cadets to present the results of their year-long capstone projects.
 Joe, along with a panel of other judges, will assess the projects and assist in determining prizes.